abraemer/SimLib.jl/README.md

 ## Example
 For a small example showcasing a simulation script, see `notebooks/generate_test_data.jl` (which actually not a `Pluto.jl` notebook and probably should be in a different place).

+## Implemented quantities
+ - Energies (= levels)
+ - eigenstate occupation
+ - operator diagonal (= eigenstate expectation values)
+ - Half-chain entropy (arb. subsystem lengths, only for zblock basis)
+ - eigenstate locality
+ - inverse participation ratio (basic)
+ - Level spacing ratio
+ - Ensemble prediction

+Every quantity (except the last 2) need to be computed as an EDTask!
+LSR can be computed via a Task.